marcelmildenberger/dataset-extension-attack/README.md

 ## Analysis Notebooks

-Evaluation notebooks in the `analysis/` directory generate the plots and tables referenced throughout the thesis.
+Evaluation notebooks in the `analysis/` directory generate the plots and tables referenced throughout the Paper.
 Launch Jupyter Lab from inside the Docker container with:

 ```bash
 jupyter lab --ip=0.0.0.0 --no-browser --port=8888